LinuxDoku/node-mysql-pool/README.md

 ## Background Information

+* A higher value of poolsize will decrease the waiting time for each query.
 * The config parameter poolsize is not allowed to be greater than the mysql "max_connections" system variable.
 Else you will become an "Too many connections" error.
 * When setting the poolsize you should reserve some left connections for you to administer the database with tools like phpMyAdmin, MySQL Workbench, whatever.